- American Physical Society Sites

 What is CUWiP?

 The APS Conferences for Undergraduate Women in Physics (CUWiP) are three-day regional conferences for undergraduate physics majors.
+This year however, due to the ongoing pandemic, CUWiP will be hosted by APS as a centralized virtual conference.

 The primary goal of the CUWiP conference is to help undergraduate women continue in physics by providing them with the opportunity to experience a professional conference, information about graduate school and professions in physics, and access to other women in physics of all ages with whom they can share experiences, advice, and ideas.